fission/blog.fission.io/content/websocket-sample.md

 ## Introduction

-In this post we will be into how we can develop a simple chat application using Fission functions.
+In this post we will look into how we can develop a simple chat application using Fission functions.
 Fission's NodeJS environment now has built in support for [WebSocket][1].
 So, we are going to use this environment to power our simple web based chat application.